The Flying MobulasWanna go see the Mobula jump?

 They guys float under the surface with such grace

-is an insatiable demand for illicit drugs or endangered fish in North America, Mexico is doomed to be bullied and aggressively destroyed.
+for illicit drugs or endangered fish in North America, Mexico is doomed to be bullied and aggressively destroyed.
 Ok so!
 Off my soapbox for now.

 Another perfect day here on the Baja.
 Blue skies, sandy beaches, and turquoise seas.
 My friend J and I decide it's time for an adventure.
 Usually nothing gets me out of my hammock midday, but the Mobula?
 I'm packing my cooler.
 Vamos!